Tim-B/hipsterdevblog.com/source/_posts/2015-05-30-analysing-dynamodb-index-usage-in-hive-queries.markdown

 Consumed capacity: 0.5

 Likewise, a query is used for both the primary and range key.

+## Query on primary key with limit

+Hive Query:
+{% codeblock lang:sql %}
+SELECT * FROM product_views WHERE product = 4 LIMIT 3;
+{% endcodeblock %}

+DynamoDB Request:
+{% codeblock lang:json %}
+{
+   "TableName":"web-analytics-raw",
+   "Limit":1933,
+   "KeyConditions":{
+      "product":{
+         "AttributeValueList":[
+            {
+               "N":"4"
+            }
+         ],
+         "ComparisonOperator":"EQ"
+      }
+   },
+   "ReturnConsumedCapacity":"TOTAL"
+}
+{% endcodeblock %}

+Consumed capacity: 0.5

+It appears however that limit conditions do not affect the DynamoDB query, and all results for the key are returned regardless.

 ## Query on local index